This tutorial explains various Software Testing Methodologies employed in the industry to produce stable and robust software:

 1) Planning Phase: In this phase, the requirements are gathered and reviewed to finalize the test case.

-2) Risk Analysis: This stage includes identifying, monitoring and estimating management risks.
-Requirements are analyzed to identify the risks using techniques like brainstorming, walkthrough etc.
+2) Risk Analysis: This stage includes identifying, monitoring, and estimating management risks.
+Requirements are analyzed to identify the risks using techniques like brainstorming, walkthrough, etc.

 3) Engineering Phase: In this phase, the software is developed and tested at the end.

-4) Evaluation Phase: This is the last stage where a customer evaluates the output of a project and gives their feedback for either next spiral or approval.
+4) Evaluation Phase: This is the last stage where a customer evaluates the output of a project and gives their feedback for either the next spiral or approval.

 Pictorial representation of Spiral Model:

-When to use Spiral model:
+When to use the Spiral model:

 - For high-risk projects.